farahanwar1/ML_Challenge/README.md

 ### **Additional Notes**
 - **Data Storage**: All submitted reports are appended to `crime_data_with_severity.csv`.
 - **Error Handling**: The app ensures correct date-time formatting and handles missing input fields.
-- **Files Download**: Make sure you downlad all the files in the repository to avoid an errors.
+- **Files Download**: Make sure you download all the files in the repository to avoid an errors.

----

 ### **Dependencies**
 Ensure you have the following installed: